 Chair Lutes, Beatson, DiMauro, Perez, Thuswaldner.
-Part-time: Bird, Celestin, Collins, Eby, Ilunga, Ketcham, Sidmore, Vosseler.
+Part-time: Bird, Casas, Celestin, Collins, Eby, Ilunga, Ketcham, Leal, Sidmore, Vosseler.

-MISSION: The Foreign Languages and Linguistics Department serves Gordon students in the core by facilitating their acquisition of basic communicative skill in the case of modern languages, their receptive and analytic skills in the case of ancient languages, and their understanding of other cultures, modern or ancient.
+MISSION: The Foreign Languages and Linguistics Department serves Gordon students in the core by facilitating their acquisition of basic communicative skill with respect to modern languages, their receptive and analytic skills with respect to ancient languages, and their understanding of other cultures, modern or ancient.
 Foreign language majors and minors understand the language system they study and develop that understanding into a better appreciation of the diverse manifestations of God's creation as it is discerned in history, linguistics, literature and culture from other places and times.
 Foreign language majors and other students who take advanced courses in the department are prepared to continue graduate study in literature, culture or linguistics; to teach; or to contribute cultural insight and language skills to a variety of professional endeavors, not the least of which is intercultural mission work.